 - Phone Number 011-716-2111

-Dynamic Autumn Colors that Cross the Mysterious Shiretoko
+8. Shiretoko Pass: Dynamic Autumn Leaves that Cross the Mysterious Shiretoko

 At the peak of Shiretoko Odan Road which crosses the world natural heritage site Shiretoko Peninsula is Shiretokotoge (Shiretoko Pass).
 From here you can see Shiretoko’s highest peak, Mount Rausu, and Kunashir Island, part of the northern territories across the Nemuro Strait.
 The pass located at an altitude of 738m is covered with Japanese stone pine (haimatsu), while Erma’s birch and Japanese rowan cover the slope in yellow.
 There is parking area at Shiretoko Pass where you can enjoy the view.